wing5wong/artisan-whs-static/source/_events/2021-07-25_student-achievement-conferences-1.md

 date: 2021-08-11T21:52:27.890Z
 image: https://res.cloudinary.com/whanganuihigh/image/upload/v1616099574/Events/School_Interviews_image.jpg
 ---
-BOOKINGS OPEN at 5pm on MONDAY 2 AUGUST
+BOOKINGS are now OPEN

-To book an interview AFTER 5pm on Monday 2 August, click the following link:
+Book an interview by clicking on the following link:
 👉 [https://www.schoolinterviews.co.nz/ ](https://www.schoolinterviews.co.nz/)
 ('Event Code' is needed from the Interim Report, emailed to you on 30 July)